 Relay – A team of horses or mules kept in readiness at a way station to relieve the team of an approaching stagecoach.

-Reaches – Bars that connected the rear axles with forward part of the coach.
+Reaches – Bars that connect the rear axles with the forward part of the coach.

 Reinsman – A stagecoach driver.

 Shotgun – A stagecoach guard.
 Also referred to as a “Shotgun Messenger.”

 Singletree – A horizontal crossbar to the ends of which the traces of a harness are attached.

 Stagehorn – A horn or bugle blown by the conductor as the stage neared the station